+Name: Mr C Martin

+Non-Executive Director Title: Agreement commenced: 26 February 2013

+Details:

-Name: Title: Agreement commenced: Details: Mr C Martin Non-Executive Director 26 February 2013 (i) Mr Martin may resign from his position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+(i) Mr Martin may resign from his position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Mr Martin is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Mr Martin will be entitled to be paid those outstanding amounts owing to him up until the termination date.

-Name: Title: Agreement commenced: Details: Ms M Leydin & Mr J Mouchacca Joint Company Secretaries and Chief Financial Officer's 1 January 2009 (renewed 17 February 2010) (i) Ms Leydin & Mr Mouchacca may resign from their position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing 6 months' written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Name: Ms M Leydin & Mr J Mouchacca

+Title: Joint Company Secretaries and Chief Financial Officer's contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing 6 months' written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occured.
 Where termination with cause occurs Ms Leydin & Mr Mouchacca are only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Ms Leydin & Mr Mouchacca will be entitled to be paid those outstanding amounts owing to them up until the termination date.

+Agreement commenced: 1 January 2009 (renewed 17 February 2010)

+Details: (i) Ms Leydin & Mr Mouchacca may resign from their position and thus terminate this

-Name: Title: Agreement commenced: Details: Mr A Van Der Zwan Non-Executive Director 19 March 2013 (i) Mr Van Der Zwan may resign from his positions and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Name: Mr A Van Der Zwan Title: Non-Executive Director

+Agreement commenced: 19 March 2013

+(i) Mr Van Der Zwan may resign from his positions and thus terminate this contract by Details:

+giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Mr Van Der Zwan is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Mr Van Der Zwan will be entitled to be paid those outstanding amounts owing to him up until the termination date.

-Name: Title: Agreement commenced: Details:

-Mr J Hondris Non-Executive Director renewed 17 April 2013 (i) Mr Hondris may resi
+Name: Mr J Hondris

+Title: Non-Executive Director Agreement commenced: renewed 17 April 2013

-(i) Mr Hondris may resign from his position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Details: (i) Mr Hondris may resign from his position and thus terminate this contract by giving

+6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Mr Hondris is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Mr Hondris will be entitled to be paid those outstanding amounts owing to him up until the termination date.